 Bamboo roots: shallow but vigorous

-As a grass, bamboo has very shallow roots that ordinarily only grow a few inches deep.
+As a grass, bamboo has very shallow roots that ordinarily only grow about 12 inches deep.
 For this reason, small plants, flowers, and vegetables will have a hard time competing to gain a foothold.
 Bamboo makes a better companion with larger bushes and trees with deeper taproots that have already established themselves.
 In this case, bamboo can help by crowding out other weeds without disturbing the tree.

 Many species of running bamboo have especially expansive and intrusive roots that can actually be very disruptive to other areas of the garden.
 If you’re planting this sort of bamboo, be sure to have a containment strategy.
 My favorite technique is to dig a trench around the bamboo.
 This makes it easy to monitor the roots and prevent them from spreading out of control.
 Otherwise, the bamboo can become more of a bully than a companion.